 - Stay flexible: Consider having an ongoing open call for proposals so that you can support projects when they need it most.

 - Avoid unnecessary constraints: Don’t over-restrict how funding can be used.

 Contributing to community learning

-Recipients of SHIFT funding play a key role in nourishing our collective learning about social transformation.
-Through workshops, skill shares and collaborative evaluation processes, recipients of SHIFT funding are asked to share their expertise and experience with the SHIFT community.
+The SHIFT community plays a key role in nourishing our collective learning about social transformation.
+Through workshops, skill sharing and collaborative evaluation processes, recipients of SHIFT funding are asked to share their expertise and experience with the SHIFT community.